If your own translators are using CAT (Computer Assisted Translation) tools, you can send them translation jobs for offline editing.

 Select the option Include XLIFF files in notification emails.
 When this option is selected, WPML will include a ZIP with all the XLIFF files for translation in each notification email.

-Go to the WPML -> Translation Management page, choose the documents to translate, the translation languages and the translators and send to translation.
+Go to WPML → Translation Management, choose the documents to translate, the translation languages and the translators and send to translation.

 WPML will notify your translators and send them the XLIFF files to translate.

-Alternatively, the translators can also go to their jobs list, select the documents that they want to download and click on Export as XLIFF.
+Alternatively, the translators can also go to the Translations Queue, select the documents that they want to download and click on Export as XLIFF.

 The translators should download and unzip the attachment from the notification email.
 It will contain the different documents that you sent.
 They translate each of the files in their CAT tool and save.

 When done, the translators can upload either individual XLIFF files or create a ZIP and upload all at once.